RandomcodeDev/chifir-engine/design/platforms.typ

 using the PEB to get `ntdll.dll`'s base address, parsing it, and finding `LdrGetProcedureAddress`, and then using that to get other functions normally.

+Additionally, UWP is supported dynamically as well.
+If the engine detects that it's running in a packaged context, then it uses
+WinRT through COM interfaces instead of Win32 for windowing.
+It still mostly uses functions from `ntdll.dll` otherwise, though.

 == Linux
 Linux is supported, but relies on `libc` for timezones, startup, and library loading.